self-care = social justice.

 less than two minutes in—knock–knock, knock.

-before he opens his eyes, his mind is sharpening knives to throw at the absolute fucker who dared disturb his peace in the middle of a fucking lake, for fuckssake!
+even before he opens his eyes, his mind is sharpening knives to throw at the absolute fucker who dared disturb his peace in the middle of a fucking lake, for fuckssake!

 the knocking boat didn't cause the monk’s anger—it revealed what was already within him.